astronomer/airflow-guides/guides/soda-data-quality.md

   schema: MY_SCHEMA
 ```

+Save the YAML instructions above in a filed called `configuration.yml` and make it available to your Airflow environment.
+Astro CLI users can place the file into the `/include` directory.

 ### Step 2: Create the checks file

 You can define your data quality checks using the [many checks available for Soda CL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
 If you cannot find a predefined metric or check that works for your use case, you can create a user-defined check using SQL as shown below.